KelvinNewtype/FreeCodeCamp-Recipe-Lab/README.md

 - [License](#license)

 ## 🛸 Overview
 This project is a solution for a lab project on FreeCodeCamp.
 It provides a straightforward guide to making perfect fried eggs, including an image of the ingredients and clear, step-by-step instructions.
-This project is done using only HTML, with the CSS added later for reference to enhance the appearance.
+This project is done using only HTML, with the CSS added for reference to enhance the appearance.

 ## 📝 User Stories
 To complete this lab project, the following user stories were implemented and ensured to meet all specifications: